• Proposed

 Conservation Actions

-This species is included on the United States Forest Service Northwest Forest Plan Survey and Manage list (as Marasmius applanatipes) of rare/old growth forests dependent fungi, and has been actively surveyed for since the late 1990’s.
-(Castellano et al. 1999).
-Logging and machine thinning in and near known populations should be limited.
+This species is included on the United States Forest Service Northwest Forest Plan Survey and Manage list (as Marasmius applanatipes) of rare/old growth forests dependent fungi, and has been actively surveyed for since the late 1990’s (Castellano et al. 1999).
+Logging and machine thinning in, and near, known sites should be limited.
+Detailed habitat information is needed to properly assess the geographic range and habitat preferences of this species; in addition to studies into its long term responses to disturbances due to logging as well as to low to high intensity fires.

 Use and Trade